publiclab/plots2/doc/TESTING.md

 ### Stable Server

 You've tested your code on the unstable server.
 Now, once your PR is merged into plots2/main, it auto-triggers the build of the [stable version](https://stable.publiclab.org) of the website.
+This is the "pre-production" server.
 This is the last chance for you to run any manual tests that you have, and the last chance to find any bugs.
 Do checkout the stable build once your PR is acccepted!

 The stable server also uses a copy of the production database, so you can make 'example' and 'test' posts and no one will see it on the live website.
 However, emails aren't sent, which means you won't be able to test them.
 All passwords are also replaced with "publiclab" for security reasons.

+The exact workflow is this:<br>
+1. Merge to main <br>
+2. Auto-trigger build of stable.publiclab.org <br>
+3. Push to the stable branch <br>
+4. Publish on the live site at publiclab.org <br>

 After some time, one of the maintainers deploys the code to the [live site](https://publiclab.org).
 Usually, they send a message in the chatroom to notify other contributors of the update.
 Your code is now live!